openstack/openstack-manuals/doc/contributor-guide/source/quickstart/first-timers.rst

 #.
 Go to the bug lists at https://bugs.launchpad.net/openstack-manuals/+bugs.

 #.
+Find a bug that has been confirmed by another contributor and assign it
-Assign a confirmed bug to yourself.
+   to yourself.

 Committing a change
 ~~~~~~~~~~~~~~~~~~~